rangelo313/rangelo313/README.md

 ### Hi there I am Robert 👋

-I'm an Application Security Engineer 💻, Currently in final year  at New York University 👨‍🎓
+I'm an Application Security Engineer 💻, Currently in final year of my Master's program at New York University 👨‍🎓

 - 🔭 I’m currently working on Burpsuite Learning Academy
 - 🌱 I’m currently learning about smart contract vulnerabilities